 It’s also worth pointing out Amazon does not offer a hardback, magazine, or comic book printing option.
 They only print in perfect-bound paperback.

 EDIT: After writing this article, Amazon is now providing Hardbacks and comic book options in “beta”!

 You have two options for making covers on Amazon: PDF upload or the built-in cover creator.
 I used the regular PDF uploader for most of my projects, as I found the limitations on graphic placement rather annoying when using the cover creator.

 Amazon has a Content Warning section in the Book Details area of your project, though it is vague and likely just puts your book behind an age filter for users who wish to restrict 18+ content.
 It’s not perfect, but it’s still good they have an option there.

 Before you’re able to continue to the pricing-side of things, Amazon requires you manually check if your book looks how you intend it.
 I will go into more detail about the accuracy of this check in the later portions of this article, where I review the final product.

 Pricing and distribution wise, Amazon is relatively broad.
 However, they don’t actively distribute outside their websites, including giving copies to libraries unless they are requested directly (Expanded distribution).

 The amount deducted from the profits of your book depends on where it is distributed and the countries currency.
 Be sure to price each of the sites you want your book to be sold on accordingly.

 I found using the KDP site easy for creating my projects, though a bit limiting.
-The lack of Hardbacks and Comics/Magazines is a huge disappointment.
 The cover creator is also fairly limited, as you have little control over how many graphics you can insert, and where they can go.